Date: September 1, 2020

-Make no mistake: electric cars will dominate the Australian car park in years to come.
+Make no mistake: electric cars will dominate Australian roads in years to come.
 But they sure are taking their time to become commonplace.

 It’s not the manufacturers’ fault that take-up has been so slow - they’re pumping out more electric-powered cars than ever.

-But the snail’s pace at which Australia has been willing to dip its toe into the technology has had knock-on effects for the industry that is ready and willing to come Down Under.
+But the snail’s pace at which Australia has been willing to dip its toe into the technology has had knock-on effects for an industry that is ready and willing to come Down Under.

 Read next: Nissan Leaf: Before the Bandwagon

-You’d think as automotive writers we’d be all over the latest tech, but even I have only had brief jaunts in EVs.
-A couple runs here and there in some Teslas, a comparison or two of some of the front-runners is about the extent of my hands-on experience with electric power.
+You’d think as automotive writers we’d be all over the latest tech, but even I have only had brief jaunts in electric vehicles.
+A couple of runs here and there in some Teslas, a comparison or two of some of the front-runners is about the extent of my hands-on experience with electric power.

-So it’s about time for both you and I to learn what it’s like to live with an electric car.
-I’ve picked up a Nissan Leaf that’ll grace the driveway – or maybe even the office carpark if we’re lucky – until the end of the year.
+So it’s about time you and I both learned what it’s like to live with an electric car.
+I’ve picked up a Nissan Leaf that’ll grace the driveway – or maybe even the office carpark if Covid ever lets us return – until the end of 2020.

-It’s a big ask for a small Nissan hatch, but Nissan has tried its best to throw in some add-ons to help ease the pain.
+It’s a big ask for a small Nissan hatch, but let's not forget it is an electric car, and Nissan has thrown in some add-ons to help ease the pain.

-It only comes in the one specification which is simply called the Leaf 40kWh.
-Its electric motor sends 110kW/320Nm to the front wheels courtesy of the charge drawn from the 40kWh battery and Nissan says it has 270 kilometres of range before it’ll conk out.
+The Leaf only comes in the one specification which is simply called the Leaf 40kWh.
+Its electric motor sends 110kW/320Nm to the front wheels courtesy of the charge drawn from the 40kWh battery and Nissan says it provides a 270km range.

 I have the ability to charge it at home, though a quick Google search has revealed a type 2 charger is only a kilometre from my place.

-That will mean a shorter 7.5-hour charge to full capacity, rather than a 24-hour one as drawn from a standard 240-volt home power outlet.
+That will mean a shorter 7.5-hour charge to full capacity, rather than a 24-hour one as drawn from a standard 240V home power outlet.

-Standard fare includes LED headlights, heated front and rear seats, privacy glass, power folding mirrors, Android Auto and Apple Carplay connectivity, satellite navigation, heated steering wheel, adaptive cruise control and a 360-degree parking camera.
+Standard equipment includes LED headlights, heated front and rear seats, privacy glass, power folding mirrors, Android Auto and Apple CarPlay connectivity, satellite navigation, heated steering wheel, adaptive cruise control and a 360-degree parking camera.

-Nissan has thrown its suite of Propilot semi-autonomous safety tech features at the Leaf which brings autonomous emergency braking, lane-keep assist, blind-spot monitoring, rear cross-traffic alert and as mentioned, a 360-degree camera and active cruise control.
+Nissan has thrown its suite of Propilot semi-autonomous safety tech at the Leaf which includes autonomous emergency braking, lane-keep assist, blind-spot monitoring, rear cross-traffic alert and as mentioned, a 360-degree camera and active cruise control.